Michelle Rempel Garner: Controversies

 In 2018, The Canadian Press ranked one of Rempel Garner's news releases as containing "a lot of baloney" on its "baloney meter", which it describes as "a project ... that examines the level of accuracy in statements made by politicians".
 This was in reference to claims that Canada was facing a "crisis" in regards to migrant accommodation.
 Rempel Garner responded to this allegation by alleging that the news organization was working as a "spin tool" for the Prime Minister's Office.
 It was later reported that the federal government has spent $1.1 billion on hotels for asylum seekers and other media reports later classified the situation as a "crisis."

 The Sprawl criticized her response, arguing that it is part of a pattern whereby Rempel Garner "mimics the worst of American politics and attacks the media’s credibility" and opined that "her anti-media rants veered into full-on conspiracy theory."

-In 2020, Rempel Garner made headlines for working from Oklahoma, US as a sitting Canadian MP during the COVID-19 pandemic.
-Following news reports, Rempel Garner indicated she had left Canada for an “unexpected and urgent private personal matter”.
+In 2020, Rempel Garner was criticized for working from the U.S. state of Oklahoma as a sitting Canadian MP during the COVID-19 pandemic.
+Following news reports, Rempel Garner indicated she had left Canada for an "unexpected and urgent private personal matter".
 The National Post reported in August 2020 that since the pandemic began in March, "there has been no indication that the Conservative MP had returned to Canada."